Winford Bilingual primary school in Amsterdam offers a totally immersive, dual language education in Dutch and English.

 The moment your child starts at our school we will start the assessment procedure.
-Our school instructional coaches, together with the classroom teachers, will observe your child in order to assess the educational needs of your child and to make a personal development plan.
+Our school instructional coach together with the classroom teachers, will observe your child in order to assess the educational needs of your child and to make a personal development plan.
 If necessary, a formal plan will be presented to you and discussed with you after the assessment.
 In the case of extra support or testing, we will meet with you and discuss the cost of further evaluations and or support.

 Our fees at Winford Bilingual are all inclusive.
 They cover testing fees in both languages, special exhibits, field trips, morning snacks and warm lunches for each child.

 Amsterdam Bilingual: The annual tuition for school year 2023-2024 is €21,300.

 Haarlem Bilingual: The annual tuition for school year 2023-2024 is €16,900.

 The Hague Bilingual: The annual tuition for school year 2023-2024 is €21,300.

 The above school fees 2023/24 apply to payment in one installment, before 1 August 2023.